davidjgoss/davidjgoss.co/blog/_posts/2019-09-03-better-pull-requests.md

 - work

 summary:
   I spend a lot of my time at work on pull requests - between ones I request and review, dozens per day.
 Through this, I've formed some opinions about what works and what doesn't in the pull request process.
-So, here are those opinions.
 latest:
   better pull requests
 ---

 *I spend a lot of my time at work on pull requests - between ones I request and review, dozens per day.
-Through this, I've formed some opinions about what works and what doesn't in the pull request process.
-So, here are those opinions.*
+Through this, I've formed some opinions about what works and what doesn't in the pull request process.*

-(This is very much coming from a perspective of closed-source projects inside a company, but I think some of it applies to open source too.)

 - - -